Ciao, welcome back to my blog!

 1)Choose a base of leafy greens

-such as lettuce, arugula, romaine, kale, rocket, chicory, napa cabbage, escarole, spinach.
-Stay away from iceberg as a base: it doesn't contain any fibres, it is just a solid glass a water and you will feel hungry after 30 minutes.
+Nice salads always need a good and healthy base: Lettuce, arugula, romaine, kale, rocket, chicory, napa cabbage, escarole, spinach.
+Stay away from the iceberg as a base: it doesn't contain any fibres, it is just a solid glass of water and you will feel hungry after 30 minutes.

-2)Add as much vegetables as possible, trying to include all the colours of the rainbow, even better if copped thinly or grated to enhance their flavour.
+2)Add as many vegetables as possible, trying to include all the colours of the rainbow, even better if chopped thinly or grated to enhance their flavour.

 -red like tomatoes, radishes, red peppers